MichaelCurrin/dev-cheatsheets/cheatsheets/go/commands/mod.md

 To override this guess, supply the module path as an argument.
 ```

-If you run without a module name, you get this:
+If you run without a module name supplier, you get this prompt:

 ```
 Example usage: